John Falchetto/AFP/Getty Images

 Rebecca Blackwell/AP

-Robert Turick stands in one of his home's bedrooms, where the high water mark from Hurricane Milton can be seen on the wall, in Englewood, Florida, on Friday.
-A small positive, Turick said, is that he hadn't yet begun repairs after Hurricane Helene brought 3-foot flood waters, and he, his dog, and his daughter were staying elsewhere when Milton flooded his home around to 5 feet.
+Robert Turick stands in one of his home's bedrooms, where the high water mark from Hurricane Milton can be seen on the wall in Englewood.
+A small positive, Turick said, is that he hadn't yet begun repairs after Hurricane Helene brought 3-foot floodwaters.
+He, his daughter and his dog were staying elsewhere when Milton flooded his home around to 5 feet.

 Cristobal Herrera-Ulashkevich/EPA-EFE/Shutterstock

-A rescue team checks a damaged property on Manasota Key on Friday.
+A rescue team checks a damaged property in Manasota Key on October 11.

 Spencer Platt/Getty Images

-A person walks through a flooded street from the rising Anclote River in New Port Richey, Florida, on Friday.
+A person walks through a flooded street in New Port Richey, Florida, on October 11.

 Rebecca Blackwell/AP